 So What’s the difference?

-Having said that, there are educational differences that often facilitate different approaches, and therefore, crude and vastly over simplified as this answer must be, hopefully it will go some way towards illumination.
+Having said that, there are educational differences that often facilitate different approaches.

 Chiropractors & Osteopaths

-Generally qualify with a 4 year BSc(Hons) or 5 year MSc(Chiro) / MSc(Ost) Masters degree.
+Generally qualify with a 5 year MChiro and a 4 year MSc(Ost) Masters degree.
 Both are recognised primary healthcare professionals, which means they are qualified to diagnose in a similar way to a GP, and then treat or refer based upon that diagnosis.
-You don't need a referral to see one.
-Chiropractors are qualified to take x-rays, and both Osteopaths and Chiropractors are qualified to read them, along with MRI scans and CT scans, which generally Physiotherapists and indeed GP's are not.
+You don’t need a referral to see one.
+Chiropractors are qualified to take x-rays, and both Osteopaths and Chiropractors are qualified to read them, along with MRI scans and CT scans, which Physiotherapists and GP’s are not.

 Both are qualified to manipulate joints, and spend at least 4 years of their full time education practicing and learning this skill.
-For Chiropractors the last year of college is in supervised clinical practice, and then there is a post graduate 5th or 6th year 'on the job' learning to gain their DC (Doctor of Chiropractic) qualification.
-Sometimes Physiotherapists and GPs attend courses in manipulation which obviously do not generally produce the same levels of manual skill that you would expect to find in either a Chiropractor or an Osteopath.
+For Chiropractors the last two years of college is in supervised clinical practice, and then there is a post graduate 5th or 6th year ‘on the job’ learning to gain their DC (Doctor of Chiropractic) qualification.
+Sometimes Physiotherapists and GPs attend courses in manipulation which sometimes do not produce the same levels of manual skill that you would expect to find in either a Chiropractor or an Osteopath.

-Both professions are fully qualified in soft tissue therapies, and injury rehabilitation, and are correspondingly best placed to diagnose and treat most neuromusculoskeletal (nerve, muscle, and joint) problems.
-More so than between any of the other professions, it is far more about the individual, their skill and they way they practice, than which professional title they hold.
+Both professions are fully qualified in soft tissue therapies, injury rehabilitation, and are best placed to diagnose and treat most neuromusculoskeletal (nerve, muscle, and joint) problems.

 Generally qualify with a 3 year BSc(Hons) degree course, which includes around 1000 hours of clinical ‘hands on’ learning before qualification, and then a further 1 year on the job before they are eligible to apply for ‘charted’ status.